-KORE commissioned a geophysical survey in December 2017, by Quantec Geoscience Ltd. The Spartan magnetotelluric (MT) survey acquired data from 72 sites distributed along five survey lines that were oriented eastwest on approximately 1,300 ft line spacing and which totaled approximately 8.3 line miles and cross the southern portion of the property.
+Since acquiring the Long Valley project in March 2017, KORE commissioned a geophysical survey conducted from December 10th through December 20th, 2017, by Quantec Geoscience Ltd. A Spartan magnetotelluric ("MT") survey acquired data from 72 sites distributed along five survey lines that were oriented east-west on approximately 1,300-foot line spacing.
+The below figure shows the coverage area of the five lines, which total approximately 8.3-line miles and cross the southern portion of the property.